 Under certain atmospheric conditions, and with the right equipment (i.e. modified aerials), viewers in Belgium, the western provinces of the Netherlands, and some parts of northern France were able to receive BBC signals from across the English Channel, so some residents could have seen the odd episode of Doctor Who "live" (albeit in English) during the 1960s, 1970s and 1980s.
 Some of these countries later had BBC1 and BBC2 available on their subscriber-only cable networks.

-While the BBC had moderate success selling Doctor Who to Mediterranean countries such as Malta and Cyprus in the 1960s, it had only limited success in selling the series to continental Europe.
-Only the Netherlands sampled the programme in 1975.
+While the BBC had moderate success selling Doctor Who to Mediterranean Commonwealth countries such as Gibraltar, Malta and Cyprus in the 1960s, it had only limited success in selling the series to continental Europe.

 According to the Daily Mail, issue dated 28 February 1977, the reason for this lack of interest on the continent was because "Dr Who is too terrifying for Europe".

 This newspaper article declared that: "DR WHO... will not be seen by European youngsters.
 He is too terrifying.
 "Our television is regarded as being too violent by the rest of Europe," Mr Brian Keyser, assistant head of sales for BBC Enterprises, said yesterday.
 "We have found it impossible to sell Dr Who..."
 Mr Keyser was speaking in Brighton, where the BBC presented a showcase of TV programmes for European buyers yesterday in the hope of raising £500,000.
 Dr Who will be shown to the delegates from 30 countries at Brighton this week.
 It has been sold in Canada and Australia, but there it is classified as adult-only viewing..."